codecrafters-io/build-your-own-kafka/stage_descriptions/base-04-nc5.md

 ### The `error_code` Field

-The `ApiVersions` response body begins with a 16-bit signed integer `error_code`.
+The `ApiVersions` response body begins with a 16-bit signed integer called the `error_code`.
 This field indicates if an error occurred with the request.
 It's set to `0` if there was no error.
 For all possible error codes, see the [error codes chart](https://kafka.apache.org/protocol.html#protocol_error_codes).

-For this stage, you only need to handle error code 35 (`UNSUPPORTED_VERSION`).
+For this stage, you only need to handle error code `35` (`UNSUPPORTED_VERSION`).
 This error occurs when the client requests a version of `ApiVersions` that the broker doesn't support.
 You can assume your broker supports versions `0-4`.

 ### Tests